Open Carry States 2019

 On the other side, gun control groups have voiced their opposition to the practice of open carry.
 Even so, many states allow open carry, at least in some situations.
 When discussing open carry, there are several different categories of the law.

 The first is permissive open carry.
 This means that it is legal to carry a firearm on foot and in a vehicle openly.
 A license or permit is not required to open carry in these states.
-States and territories with permissive laws are:

 There are also states with permissive open carry with local restrictions.
 These states generally allow open carry without a license, but there may be restrictions on locations or modes of carrying for non-license holders.
 States with these laws include: